Fine art and collectibles

 2 Assumes sale expenses of 10% of fair market value for transportation, insurance, and auction, plus 2.4% if a third party handles the contribution.
 All expenses are paid by the charity after contribution.

-3 Assumes tax deduction is limited to cost basis ($50,000) because there is no related use by the donor-advised fund.
+3 After sale expenses and third party fees, the donor-advised fund would receive $876,000 in net proceeds; however, the donor’s tax deduction would be limited to cost basis ($50,000) because there is no related use by the donor-advised fund.

 4 The tax savings shown is the tax deduction, multiplied by the donor’s income tax rate (37% in this example), minus the long-term capital gains taxes paid.
 There are no tax savings in this instance because of the high capital gains taxes paid.

 5 The tax savings shown is the tax deduction (limited to cost basis), multiplied by the donor’s income tax rate (37% in this example).
 Assumes no related use.

 In addition to the potential tax benefits described above, the following considerations may apply.